ccoenraets/salesforce1-app-tutorial/related-objects.md

 1. Go back to the expense report details view and notice that the Total field includes the new expenses

+    > If the total has not been updated pull (swipe down and release) the view to refresh it.

-1. Swipe left and notice that **Expenses** automatically appears in the Related lists.
+1. Swipe left and notice that the **Expenses** related list automatically appears

     ![](images/expense_report_swipe_left.png)
     ![](images/related_lists.png)